 Set Yourself Up For Case Interview Success

-Every graduate that has applied to consulting jobs and been successful has passed at least one case interview.
+Every consultant has passed at least one case interview.
 It is the most relevant part of the process for consulting jobs and they are usually based on projects that the hiring firm have delivered for a client.
 It is an exercise that requires a logical approach to finding the problem and appropriate solution.

 What is a case interview?

 A case interview is a business case that involves a strategic problem such as entering a new market or increasing profitability and as the interviewee you are asked to recommend an appropriate strategy.
 An example question might be:

 The CEO of Deutsche bank has become increasingly concerned about their declining profitability over the last 36 months and has asked you to determine the factors causing the decline as well as recommend a strategy to reverse this trend.

 The most critical part of any case interview is the selecting, customising and presenting of the approach you are going to take to the interviewer.
 If you can do this well then you will score highly as long as you follow that approach through, even if it doesn't get you to the right answer.

 To understand what a full case looks like you can watch an example here.
 This will help put into context the frameworks and steps below.

 Case interviews require a unique blend of logical reasoning, numerical ability and communication skills.
 As a consultant you will spend a lot of time client facing and so soft skills are just as important as hard skills to the interviewer.
 The case interview allows hiring companies to ask the question "Would I be happy to put this candidate in front of a client?".

 Due to the scenario setup in a case interview it is also a test of general business acumen.
 Many consultant projects will be in industries where the consultants aren't experts, especially to junior consultants.
 This is normal, but to be effective as a consultant business acumen is an important foundation for consultants to maintain effective strategy recommendations.
 Companies pay consultants for their minds rather than their industry expertise.